 A mobula breaches in Magdalena Bay.

 “Go, go, go!” the divemaster screams at us.
 I jump into the warm water and search left, right, and below.
-The visibility is at least 80 feet, but I don’t see anything until a dozen or more striped marlins suddenly appear out of the blue.
+The visibility is at least 80 feet (24 meters), but I don’t see anything until a dozen or more striped marlins suddenly appear out of the blue.
 I continue swimming and kick harder in the direction the marlins are going.
 Tracking the marlins is tiring, but I keep swimming, confident they know where they are going even if I don’t.
 Then at the edge of my visibility I see something big, round, and dynamic.

 As I close the distance, the sphere coalesces into a frenzied, swirling mass of small silvery fish.
 The marlins were already on the attack.
 One after another, the marlins race toward the prey, raising their sails, with their bodies streaming silver and blue and reflecting dabs of yellow from the fading afternoon glow.
 Shaking their tails, they speed toward the baitball and then execute an impossibly tight turn to close in on the terrified sardines.
 The full power of their fearsome bills is on display as they bisect the baitball and collide with the helpless fish.